zopefoundation/ZODB/misc/tour/script.rst

 In ZODB, search is viewed as something to be provided at the application level.

-In this application, we leverage PostgreSQL for search.
-Newt DB replicates object data to JSONB column and the application uses a Postgres full-text index to support task search in the bag.

-More commonly, "catalog" objects are used.
-These provide application-level search engines.
-There are a variety of these to select from, which can be a bit confusing.
-They typically require the use of event frameworks to cause indexes to be updated when objects change.
+Most commonly, "catalog" objects are used.
+These provide application-level search engines, built on BTrees.
+There are a variety of these to select from.

 Because of ZODB's powerful caching, catalogs are often faster than using external indexes, like Postgres or ElasticSearch.
+If write speed is important, however, it's better to use external indexes.

+In this application, however, we leverage Postgres for search.
+Newt DB replicates object data to a Postgres JSONB column and the application uses a Postgres full-text index to support task search in the bag.

 Now that you've seen ZODB in action, let's review some of it's notable features.